-Under <modifiers> we understand the access modifiers public, internal and private.
+The <modifiers> are the access modifiers public, internal and private.
 The identifier <enum_name> follows the rules for class names in C#.
-Constants separated by commas are declared in the enumeration block.
+Constants separated by commas are declared in the enumeration code block.

 Consider an example.
 Let’s define an enumeration for the days of the week (we will call it Days).
-As we can guess, the constants that will appear in this particular enumeration are the names of the week days:
+The constants that will appear in this particular enumeration are the names of the days of the week: